2018-usfca-biol-422-fall/kailiedelacruz-final-project/Final_Report.md

 Even with all of these positive effects such as pain and axiety reduction and the convenience and cost-efficiency of ecigarettes, smoking in general is known for its detrimental effects more than anything.
 Cigarettes are commonly linked to many life-threatening diseases, such as diabetes, lung cancer, etc. (Health *et al.*, 2004) In a high number of clinical and experimental studies and surveys done, it was strongly supported that there were significant associations between tobacco use and the development of diabetes (Eliasson, 2003).
 Specifically, the increased risk for diabetes in smoking men and women is around 50%.
 Through an increased risk for diabetes through cigarettes also came increased risks for things like diabetic nephropathy, retinopathy, and neuropathy.
 It was said that in working to reduce the effects of type 2 diabetes, the reduction of cigarette smoking would definitely help this.
 Not smoking at all though, would decrease the risk of diabetes in general and therefore the other diseases that relate to it.

 One of the most commonly looked at diseases that is caused by cigarettes is lung cancer.
-Tobacco was not initally thought of as a cause of lung tumors (Proctor, 2012).
+Tobacco was not initially thought of as a cause of lung tumors (Proctor, 2012).
 However, today, there are many studies done that relate the action of smoking to the prevalence of lung cancer in our country.
 One of these studies concluded that cigarette smoking acts as another carcinogenic factor in the creation of carcinoma of the lung and its increasing development in proportion to the amount that is smoked (Watson and Conte, 1955).
 With this, it seen that the relative prevalence of lung cancer in 100,000 male smokers is five times as great as in a non-smoker group.
 Because cigarette smoking has very strong ties to life-threatening diseases such as cancer, it is important to understand its specific effects to the parts of our bodies that interact with cigarettes on a molecular and microbiome level.

-In a study done by Yu et al., the researchers took a closer look at how cigarette smoking alters the oral and nasal micriobiota.
+In a study done by Yu et al., the researchers took a closer look at how cigarette smoking alters the oral and nasal microbiota.
 In looking at data of 23 current smokers and 20 never smokers that was sequenced using an Illumina Miseq instrument(Quail *et al.*, 2012), a next generation sequencing platform, they used things like the Wilcoxin rank-sum test (O’Brien and Fleming, 1987) and Spearman correlation (Myers and Sirois, 2004) to understand the difference between both groups (Yu *et al.*, 2017).
 Through their research, they discovered that there was a potential effect of cigarette smoking on the buccal mucosa microbiota, or the lining of the mouth (Shojaei and others, 1998).
 Along with this, they also came to the belief that the heterogeneity of the oral microbiome may in fact, contribute, to the stability of the oral microbiota in most areas when interacting with cigarettes.

 In analyzing the data from the Yu et al. study, I had two main questions.
-The first question was if there would be a noticeable difference in bacterial communites between participants who were considered current smokers and participants who were considered never smokers.
+The first question was if there would be a noticeable difference in bacterial communities between participants who were considered current smokers and participants who were considered never smokers.
 If there was this difference, the second question focuses on the general variation of abundance of a focal family between smoking individuals and the different environmental samples that the researchers in the Yu et al. study looked at.
 In the Yu et al. study there were 328 total samples looked at.
 Running the data from each of these samples through the DADA2 pipeline, I analyzed the reads that were cleaned by filtering, trimming, etc. Taking a look at the bacterial communities, specifically the phyla, in smoking and nonsmoking individuals would provide me with basic information about how the bacterial communities generally differ between the two.
-Looking at the samples in relation to the smokers and nonsmokers, for the first question, I hypothesized that the bacterical communities would be different in terms of their taxonomy.
+Looking at the samples in relation to the smokers and nonsmokers, for the first question, I hypothesized that the bacterial communities would be different in terms of their taxonomy.
 For the second question, I hypothesized that individual smokers would have similar abundances of the focal family in terms of the different environmental sample materials, while separate smokers would have larger variations in abundances of the focal family between each other.
-Seeing a major differene between the bacterial phyla of smokers and nonsmokers could ultimately provide us with information that significantly relates to everyone.
+Seeing a major difference between the bacterial phyla of smokers and nonsmokers could ultimately provide us with information that significantly relates to everyone.
 In further detail, getting a better idea about the difference in bacterial communities in smokers vs. nonsmokers could provide a general idea about how bacteria may affect their bodies in different ways.
 Relating this to the real world, this bacterial difference may be what increases the risk of life-threatening diseases when we come into contact with nicotine and gaining a better idea of this can help us to stop these life risks.

 Methods
 =======